 Out of Eden Learn is an initiative of Project Zero, a research center at the Harvard Graduate School of Education, in collaboration with Paul Salopek.
-With generous support from the Abundance Foundation, Out of Eden Learn is open to all schools and students, free of charge.
+With generous support from the Abundance Foundation, and additional support from Global Cities, Inc., a program of Bloomberg Philanthropies, Out of Eden Learn is open to all schools and students, free of charge.
 For more information please visit our educators' blog Walk to Learn, or our Out of Eden Learn Twitter and Facebook pages or Instagram account.

 Paul Salopek is a Pulitzer Prize-winning journalist who has embarked on an epic seven-year walk around the world, retracing the broad migratory pathways of our early human ancestors.
 This journey, which he calls the Out of Eden Walk, will span 2,500 generations of human history and 21,000 miles of the Earth’s surface.
 As he walks, Paul Salopek uses our deep past as a sounding board for interpreting contemporary issues and assessing where we have come in our unfolding human story.
 His foot-level reporting, or “slow journalism,” aims to connect the dots between local stories and serve as a counterpoint to the fast-paced 24-hour news media to which we have become accustomed.
 His incredible Out of Eden Walk is sponsored by National Geographic, who are publishing his walk-related dispatches on their website.
 You may also like to read his December 2013 cover story for the National Geographic Magazine and watch the accompanying short video.
 He also has a feature article on his walk throught the Hejaz Desert of Saudi Arabia in the July 2014 edition of the magazine.